The Directors have pleasure in presenting the twenty ninth annual report and theaudited accounts for the year ended 31st March 2021.

-The Board was satisfied with the overall effectiveness and decision making of allCommittees.
+The Board is satisfied with overall effectiveness and decision making of allCommittees.
 The Board reviewed each Committee's terms of reference to ensure that theCompany's existing practices remain appropriate.

-Number of Board meetings held
+Number of Board meetings held:

-The Company at its twenty second AGM held on 14th July 2014 appointed M/s V. SankarAiyar & Co.
-Chartered Accountants Mumbai having Firm Registration No.109208W allotted by The Institute of Chartered Accountants of India as Statutory Auditorsof the Company to hold office for the second term of five consecutive years from theconclusion of 26th AGM till the conclusion of the said AGM subject to ratification at every AGM at suchremuneration in addition to applicable taxes out of pocket expenses travelling and otherexpenses as may be mutually agreed between the Board of Directors of the Company and theAuditors.
+The Company at its 26th AGM held on 7th August 2018 reappointedM/s V. Sankar Aiyar & Co.
+Chartered Accountants Mumbai having Firm Registration No.109208W allotted by The Institute of Chartered Accountants of India as Statutory Auditorsof the Company to hold office for the second term of five consecutive years from theconclusion of 26th AGM till the conclusion of 31st AGM at suchremuneration in addition to applicable taxes out of pocket expenses travelling and otherexpenses as may be mutually agreed between the Board of Directors of the Company and theAuditors.
 The Statutory Auditors will continue to hold office for the 4th yearin the second term of five consecutive years from the conclusion of this AGM.

-The Auditors' Report for the financial year 2017-18 does not contain any qualificationreservation or adverse remark and the same is attached with the annual financialstatements.
+The Auditors' Report for the financial year 2020-21 does not contain any qualificationreservation or adverse remark and the same is attached with the annual financialstatements.

 As required under Section 204 of the Act 2013 and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 the Company is required to appoint aSecretarial Auditor for auditing secretarial and related records of the Company.

-The Board at its meeting held on 16th May 2018 has re-appointed M/s.
+The Board at its meeting held on 27th April 2021 has re-appointed M/s.
 SKrishnamurthy & Co.
-Practising Company Secretaries Chennai having Registration No.2215 allotted bythe Institute of Company Secretaries of India as Secretarial Auditors for the financialyear 2018-19.
+Practising Company Secretaries Chennai having RegistrationNo.2215 allotted by the Institute of Company Secretaries of India as Secretarial Auditorsfor the financial year 2021-22.

 As per Section 148 of the Act 2013 read with the Companies (Cost Records and Audit)Rules 2014 as amended the cost audit records maintained by the Company in respect of itsengine components manufactured by the Company specified under Customs Tariff Act headingin Table B to Rule 3 of the above rules are required to be audited by a Cost Auditor.

-The Company has filed the Cost Audit Report of 2016-17 on 7th September 2017 in XBRLformat.
+The Company has filed the Cost Audit Report of 2019-20 on 26th August 2020in XBRL format.

 The Company has been practicing the principles of good corporate governance over theyears and lays strong emphasis on transparency accountability and integrity.

-The Director & CEO and the Chief Financial Officer (CFO) of the Company havecertified to the Board on financial statements and other matters in accordance with theRegulation 17 (8) of SEBI (LODR) Regulations 2015pertaining to CEO / CFO certification for thefinancial year ended 31st March 2018.
+The Director & CEO and the Chief Financial Officer (CFO) of the Company havecertified to the Board on financial statements and other matters in accordance with theRegulation 17 (8) of the Listing Regulations pertaining to CEO / CFO certification for thefinancial year ended 31st March 2021.

 12. BUSINESS RESPONSIBILITY REPORT

-In terms of Regulation 34 of the SEBI (LODR) Regulations 2015 the BusinessResponsibility Report for the year 2017-18 describing the initiatives taken from an environment socialand governance perspective in the prescribed format is given as Annexure VII to thisReport and is available on the Company's website in the link as provided in page no. 85 ofthis Annual Report.
+In terms of Regulation 34 of the Listing Regulations the Business ResponsibilityReport for the year 2020-21 describing the initiatives taken from an environment socialand governance perspective in the prescribed format is given as Annexure VII to thisReport and is available on the Company's website in the link as provided in page no. 85 ofthis Annual Report.

 13.POLICY ON VIGIL MECHANISM

 The Code also provides a direct access to the Chairman of the Audit Committee to makeprotective disclosures to the management about grievances or violation of the Company'sCode.

-The Company has not accepted any deposit from the public within the meaning of Section76 of the Act 2013 for the year ended 31st March 2018.
+The Company has not accepted any deposit from the public within the meaning of Section76 of the Act 2013 for the year ended 31st March 2021.

 Information on conservation of energy technology absorption foreign exchange etc:

-Relevant information is given in Annexure-I to this Report in terms of therequirements of Section 134(3)(m) of the Act 2013 read with the Companies (Accounts)Rules 2014.
+Relevant information is given in Annexure I to this Report in terms of therequirements of Section 134(3)(m) of the Act 2013 read with the Companies (Accounts)Rules 2014.